jajja/jorm/README.md

     Database.close();

-Maybe you where interested in something more than executing generic queries?
+Maybe you were interested in something more than executing generic queries?
 Let's map a table!

 ### Mapping tables